JuliaWaveScattering/MultipleScattering.jl/docs/src/example/two_particles/README.md

 ```
 ![Plot against frequency](plot_simulation.png)

-The above used an incident plane with the default position at [0.0, 0.0] and x direction.
+The above used an incident plane with the default position at [0.0, 0.0] and was simultated in the x direction.
 To change these defaults use:
 ```julia
 x = [[-10.0,-10.0]]
 source = plane_source(Acoustic(1.0, 1.0, 2); direction = [1.0,1.0], position = [0.0,0.0]);